ccatto/dev-handbook-catto/Front-End/Angular/angular.md

-# Angular

-# Angular Overview for Frontend + Node/NestJS Backend
+# Angular Overview for Frontend | Catto Dev Handbook

 **Angular** is a full-featured, TypeScript-based framework for building scalable and maintainable web applications.
 It is maintained by Google and uses a component-based architecture similar to React and Vue.js.